 When officers asked for his ID, they said Swearingen reached into his wallet, then bolted down the street.

 Officers chased the 31-year-old fugitive and took him down at Southwest 4th and Alder streets, Wahlstrom said.

 Swearingen was taken to the downtown Justice Center Jail, where a fingerprint check made the link to the May 4th escape from the prison near Madras.

 The inmate from Linn County was the first convict to flee the 774-bed minimum-security facility since it opened east of Madras in the fall of 2007.

 After his re-arrest, he was booked for resisting arrest, disorderly conduct, and another misdemeanor charge, records showed.

 His escape was discovered at the 10:15 p.m. inmate count on Sunday, May 4th.
 Surveillance video footage showed Swearingen scaling a razor-wire fence at 9:20 p.m.

 Residents in and around Madras were warned to be on the lookout.
 Authorities soon found bloody clothes in a Madras neighborhood, as well as a broken-down SUV he apparently stole from a nearby residence.

-Neighbors expressed concern about a lack of communication due to the breakdown of a reverse-911 phone alert system for such cases, and state Department of Corrections officials vowed a fix.
+Neighbors expressed concern about a lack of communication due to the breakdown of a emergency phone alert system for such cases, and state Department of Corrections officials vowed a fix.

 Jefferson County Sheriff Jim Adkins said he believed Swearingen had fled the area, and he was spotted in Mill City in May 9th, the last publicly reported sighting until Friday.